ArthurValk/08-OMR-Signature-Volatility/README.md

 ## Overview

-This project focuses on [add brief description of the project goals and objectives].
+This project focuses on using signature based models to analyze and predict the volatility of financial time series data.

 ## Prerequisites